 Koolhaas might be right about the inevitability of generic, functional design in an age of globalisation.
 But unless our electronic connections can supplant our physical surroundings, the widespread adoption of global, functional designs will have psychological consequences of the kind described here.
 Human beings have evolved to operate in environments with optimal levels of complexity related to our biology.
 We seek out such settings with our eyes, our bodies, our hands and our feet.
 In turn, the design and appearance of those settings, by affecting our bodies, tap directly into ancient circuits meant to produce responses and emotions that are adaptive.
 Very little of this is cultural.
 Such settings attune us to our surroundings, help us to maintain preferable states of arousal and alertness, and ultimately permit us to adapt.
 In a generic design, where our transactions with surroundings are artificially mediated using embedded intelligence and carefully designed interfaces that simulate the environmental contingencies for which we evolved, it might be possible for us to produce the perfect human environment.
 But it seems more likely that we will get enough things wrong that we will be worse off than ever before.

 As much as we might like it otherwise, boredom is an inevitable element of modern life.
 One might even argue that some boredom is healthy.
 When the external world fails to engage our attention, we can turn inward and focus on inner, mental landscapes.
 Boredom, it has sometimes been argued, leads us toward creativity as we use our native wit and intelligence to hack dull environments.
-But streetscapes and buildings that ignore our need for sensory variety cut against the grain of ancient evolutionary impulses for novelty and will likely not lead to comfort, happiness or optimal functionality for future human populations.Make a donation
+But streetscapes and buildings that ignore our need for sensory variety cut against the grain of ancient evolutionary impulses for novelty and will likely not lead to comfort, happiness or optimal functionality for future human populations.Support Aeon: make a one-off donation